ML-Paper/meta-learning-priors/README.md

-# Implementation of the Meta-PAC-Bayes algorithm in PyTorch
+# Implementation of the paper "Lifelong learning by adjusting priors"

 ## Prerequisites